FACULTY

 Jen root

-Jennifer is a dancer, choreographer and dance educator who grew up and trained at LHQ Danceforce in Agawam, MA with the Dance Intensive program.
-Jen has been dancing for almost 20 years and competed as a dancer for twelve years.
+Jennifer Johnson is a dancer, choreographer and dance educator who grew up and trained at LHQ Danceforce in Agawam, MA with the Dance Intensive program.
+Jen has been dancing for 25 years and competed as a dancer for twelve years.
 After graduating high school Jen went on to study the art of dance in New York while dabbling in costume design, and choreography.
 She studied at Manhattanville College while also training with the great Peter Pucci.
 Jennifer was a featured soloist in a number of shows, some of them including SYNC, Change-A 2015 Freshman Project, and Our Fight Against Cancer-A Senior Thesis.
 While in New York, Jen was also a dancer with a creative dance troupe called the Valliant’s.
-Miss Root also spent time working for a competition company, Step Up 2 Dance, working in the crew as well as guest judging.
+She also spent time working for a competition company, Step Up 2 Dance, working in the crew as well as guest judging.

 Mari Washburn

-Hip Hop | Jazz | Tap | Ballet | Contemporary | United Dance Ensemble | Competition Team
+Hip Hop | Jazz | Contemporary

 “The true essence of dance is the instant the artist has taken a risk”